Life Insurance with Erythema Multiforme (Recovered).

 While Erythema Multiforme is a condition that is caused by one’s own body “over-reacting” to an infection, the “over-reaction” isn’t one that causing any potential life-threatening symptoms.
-It’s just going to cause someone to suffer from some pretty “horrific” skin lesions that are going to take a while to disappear!
+It’s just going to cause someone to suffer from some pretty “horrific” skin lesions that will take a while to disappear!

 Erythema Multiforme Defined:

-Erythema Multiforme is a condition which occurs when one’s own body becomes hypersensitive to some kind of external environmental factor which is usually some kind of infection most commonly caused by the herpes simplex virus (HSV).
+Erythema Multiforme is a condition that occurs when one’s own body becomes hypersensitive to some kind of external environmental factor.
+The most common cause will usually involve an infection by the herpes simplex virus (HSV).

 The “bad part” about…

-Erythema Multiforme is that it will usually present itself as a skin lesion usually in the form of a “target” like shape.
-The “good part” about Erythema Multiforme is that these lesions will usually heal by themselves but some folks will benefit by taking an antihistamine, an analgesic and or anti itching creams.
+Erythema Multiforme is that it will usually present itself as a skin lesion, usually in the form of a “target” like shape.
+The “good part” about Erythema Multiforme is that these lesions will usually heal by themselves.
+Still, some folks will benefit by taking an antihistamine, an analgesic, and or anti-itching creams.